Wesley1808/ServerCore/README.md

 - /setting <name> <value> - Allows for modifying config settings at runtime.
 - /info mobcaps | tps - Gives information about the current settings.

+**Known incompatibilities:**
+- /carpet lagFreeSpawning (from Carpet mod). -> If you want to use carpet, make sure this setting is set to false.

 The config file can be found at `/config/servercore.json`